Invasive Species Removal

 Some weeds are so persistent, destructive, and difficult to eradicate that they have been designated as noxious.
 Maryland has a noxious weed law that requires landowners to control Canada thistle, johnsongrass, and shattercane on private property.
 For effective control, both the seed and the root system of these weeds must be managed by mowing, cultivating, or treating with approved herbicide.

 Plants that are widely known to out-compete native plants and quickly take over natural areas, but have not been designated as noxious weeds, are called invasive plants.

 Many common invasive plants are used in landscapes.
 Eradicate invasive plants on your property and before you purchase a new plant, be sure it is not a listed invasive plant.

 Here are a few examples of common invasive and noxious plants:

-- Identify the invasive plants in your yard and take action to rid your yard of them.
+- Identify the invasive plants in your yard or community and take action to get rid of them.
 Many invasives can be controlled by hand pulling.
 See Plant Invaders of the Mid Atlantic Natural Areas book for more information on identification and eradication techniques.
 Single invasive plant fact sheets are available from the Plant Conservation Alliance.

 - Replace areas full of invasives with native plants.
 Native flora provide crucial habitat to native fauna and require much less maintenance.